microsoft/WhatTheHack/044-AzureIntegrationServices/Student/Challenge-04.md

 ## Success Criteria

 You should be able to:
-1. Register Hello API Function app as an AD application.
+1. Configure OAuth 2.0 authorization in APIM
     1. Register a client application (e.g. APIM Developer Portal or [Postman](https://www.postman.com/)) in Azure AD.
 This will be used to make calls to Hello API via APIM.
     1. Configure JWT validation policy to pre-authorize requests to Hello API.
+    1. Register Hello API Function app as an AD application.
 1. Call Hello API from your client application successfully.